 Rachel Pyne of Buildstore adds: “It’s important to note that a regulated bridging loan secured on your main residence has a maximum term of 12 months.
 This means you must complete your new home and sell your old one in this time to repay the loan.”

 A bank or building society may not release initial funds until you can demonstrate that you have a 10-year structural warranty policy in place.
-When taking out your warranty, it’s also a good time to ensure that you have the right site insurance policy in place to give you peace of mind should anything go wrong.
+When taking out your warranty, it’s also a good time to ensure that you have the right site self build and renovation insurance policy in place to give you peace of mind should anything go wrong.

 Such policies are offered by providers such as: